anupyldd/pico-ecs-cpp/README.md

   Disables the internal error-handling mechanism.
 In this mode, no error logging or handling is performed by the library.

 Regardless of the selected error-handling option, __most methods return status codes__, so you can always rely on them for error handling if you choose to disable other mechanisms.

+## License

+This wrapper is licensed under CC0 / Public domain.